solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-06-LogicApp/README.md

 ## Exercise 7: Install npgsql

 - You can download `npgsql` from [here](https://github.com/npgsql/npgsql/releases/download/v4.0.12/Npgsql-4.0.12.msi)
-  - `Npgsql-4.0.12.msi` is also available in the repo along side this README.md file
+  - `Npgsql-4.0.12.msi` is also available in the repo alongside this README.md file
 - Install the software to support the data gateway

 ## Exercise 8: Configure the Logic App